Last Updated on May 27, 2021 by Ines

 When providing a safe sleeping environment, buying the crib is just the beginning.
 Choosing the right crib mattress is the same, if not even more important!
 That’s why I have prepared this baby crib mattress buying guide that teaches what to pay attention to when buying one.

-Young babies, especially newborns, sleep most of the day.
+Young babies, particularly newborns, sleep most of the day.
 Yes, I know, when my daughter was a baby, it doesn’t seem so to me either.
-But they do, some even up to 18 hours per day.
-That’s why, is providing a safe sleeping environment, one of the firsts, and most important tasks of young parents.
-And that doesn’t apply only on choosing a safe crib, but purchasing a safe crib mattress too!
-To help you pick the right crib mattress for your baby, we’ve put together a crib mattress buying guide below.
+But they do, some even up to 18 hours per day!

-- If you can, buy a new model, and don’t settle down with low quality!
+- If you can, buy a new model, and do not settle with low quality!

-- Do you have a convertible crib?
-Think about the crib mattress that grows with your child too!
+- If you have a convertible crib, think about the crib mattress that grows with your child.

-- You need a firm baby crib mattress!
+- You must pick a firm baby crib mattress!